Chief superintendent: Canada

 In the Royal Canadian Mounted Police and the Ontario Provincial Police, a chief superintendent wears two Bath stars (or pips) below a crown, equivalent to a colonel.
 In the RCMP, the rank falls between superintendent and assistant commissioner.
 The OPP rank is between superintendent and deputy commissioner or provincial commander.

 Hong Kong

 In the Hong Kong Police Force, a chief superintendent of police (CSP) ranks between a senior superintendent (SSP) and an assistant commissioner of police (ACP).
 A CSP is usually a district commander (DC) or a branch or bureau commander (e.g. Narcotics Bureau).
 The commandant of the police tactical unit is also a CSP.

 Ireland

 In the Garda Síochána, the Republic of Ireland's national police force, the rank of chief superintendent is between superintendent and assistant commissioner.
 Chief superintendents usually command divisions, while detective chief superintendents head the various investigative branches.
 The rank marking is two red and gold pips over a red and gold bar.

+Japan

+The Japanese Prefectural police forces formerly used this rank.
+It has now been replaced by the rank of commissioner.
+A chief superintendent was chief of a prefectural police force and equivalent in rank to a Japanese army major general.